suhininalex/IdeaClonePlugin/index.md

 > Up to 500 Mb per 1 million LOC to build index and produce inspections

-> Up to 500 Mb per 1 million LOC to show all clones in the project

 #### General usage instructions
 * * *

 #### Inspections

-Since the plugin is installed inspections are available.
+Since the plugin is installed inspection is available.
-Use **Alt + Enter** to show duplicated code.
+Use **Alt + Enter** to see all duplicated fragments.

 ![](https://github.com/suhininalex/IdeaClonePlugin/blob/gh-pages/images/inspection.png?raw=true)